My Coaching Philosophy (Where…Why…Apply)

 My mission is to provide golfers of all skill levels with the information and guidance necessary to remove the obstacles and interference that stands in the way of allowing them to reach their highest potential.
 I seek to achieve this by playing my part in redefining the traditional standard for golf instruction that has traditionally left golfers lost in a sea of conflicting advice and contradictory ideas.
 This kind of confusion has the tendency to limit the potential to accomplish anything that goes beyond short-term success that is fleeting in the long-term.

 Through the use of high-speed slow motion video analysis (up to 40x slow motion playback), combined with my extensive study of the critical movements that make up a foundation for the effective technique observed in the best players in the world, I aim to help students to develop a clearly defined roadmap toward achieving personal success in the long-term.
-Through this approach, we are able to target precise areas where improvement can be made, see and understand exactly why they will be beneficial, and then apply the specific corrections required for improved performance.
+Through this approach, we are able to target precise areas WHERE an improvement can be made, confirm and understand exactly WHY it will be beneficial (before committing to applying it), and then APPLY the specific corrections required for improved performance.
 Following this structure greatly streamlines the process of implementing the improved changes.
 In short, this translates to meaningful, lasting improvement and a far more gratifying payoff for the amount of investment and hard work.

 Here is a brief demonstration of how I use video analysis technology as part of a private lesson